 Then toss the ball and strike so that the first bounce is on your side and after flying over the net, the ball drops on your opponent’s side of the table.
 Keep your angle of the bat in such a way that the ball bounces over the net with a minimum height.

 After gaining confidence in the forehand serve, start with the backhand serve.
 In my opinion, after doing a backhand serve, it is relatively easy to get back to your ready position.

 PingSkills has a great video on Learning basic serve techniques.

 Backhand serve is just the opposite of forehand serve.
 In the backhand table tennis serve, you have to hit the ball with the backhand side which is the reverse of the forehand side of your racket.

-After covering these two basic services, there is a lot of things to learn in the advanced part of table tennis serve.
+After covering these two basic services, there are a lot of things to learn in the advanced part of the table tennis service.
 You have to understand spin and how to mix spin in your serve.
-Many other advanced serves in table tennis will fulfill the variety in your service.
+Many other advanced services in table tennis will fulfill the variety of your service.

 6. Basic Principles to Return a Serve